 Join Queries

 In relational databases, data is often spread across multiple tables to maintain normalization and reduce redundancy.
-To retrieve data that spans multiple tables, SQL provides the JOIN operation, which combines rows from two or more tables based on a related column between them.
+When we need to retrieve data that spans multiple tables, SQL provides the JOIN operation, which combines rows from two or more tables based on a related column between them.

 The most common types of joins are: